kindy/lj-web/README.md

 the ngx_openresty version "python -m SimpleHTTPServer" (ss means "simple server")

 ```
-# precess ctrl+C to quit, or you want to use different port like this:
+# press ctrl+C to quit
 $ lj-web ss
+# or you want to use different port:
 $ lj-web ss -l:9002
 ```

-run the example app
+try the example app

 ```
-# you can try the example.lua app in the dist dir (type ctrl+C to quit):
+# you can try the example.lua app in the dist dir (press ctrl+C to quit):
-# port is 9090, and, it can not be modify now, sorry for that.
+# default port is 9090, and, it can not be change at this time, sorry for that.
 $ lj-web run example.lua
 # open a new shell:
 $ curl -v localhost:9090/baidu